-The goal of the subscription rights to Manz shares granted pursuant to the stipulations of the Manz Performance Share Plan 2012 and those granted and to be granted on the basis of the Manz Performance Share Plan 2015, is to encourage members of the Managing Board and other Manz Group managers to facilitate lasting increase in the company's internal and external value, effectively tying their interests to the interests of the company's shareholders as well as other stakeholders.
-The following section will report on these programs in accordance with item 7.1.3 of the Code.
+The goal of the subscription rights to Manz shares granted pursuant to the stipulations of the Manz Performance Share Plan 2015 and those granted and to be granted on the basis of the Manz Performance Share Plan 2019 is to encourage members of the Managing Board and other Manz Group managers to facilitate a lasting increase in the company's internal and external value, effectively tying their interests to the interests of the company's shareholders as well as other stakeholders.
+The following section will report on these programs pursuant to item 7.1.3 of the Code.

-2. Manz Performance Share Plan 2015
+2. Manz Performance Share Plan 2019